SDS Exam Proctoring Policies

 Exam Accommodations Implementation Process

-Whenever possible, instructors are encouraged to implement the exam accommodations for their students.
-Exams will be administered in person by SDS.
+Whenever possible, instructors are encouraged to implement exam accommodations for their students.
 In cases where SDS is unable to proctor an exam on a requested date/time, SDS may reschedule an exam for a date/time that proctoring arrangements will be available.
-In some cases, SDS may be unable to proctor an exam due to capacity and can consult with the instructor regarding what options and resources may be available to them.
-This may include recommending that the instructor contact the department assistant or a designee to serve as a proctor.
+In some cases, SDS may be unable to proctor an exam due to capacity and will consult with the instructor regarding what options and resources may be available to them.
+This may include recommending that the instructor contact a departmental assistant or a designee to serve as a proctor.
 If an instructor requires assistance in identifying rooms that can be used for administering exams, two helpful resources are the department/staff coordinator(s) or the University Registrar.

 Alternative Testing Agreement/Contract